 After testing children, we run 'Pupil Progress Meetings', in which senior school managers, teachers and teaching assistants discuss the progress and learning needs of every pupil, and agree actions we need to take to ensure all our children thrive as learners.
 We also hold parents' evenings each term, so we can share our assessment judgements with parents and carers.

 Summative assessment takes place in Year 1, 2 and 6, when children sit nationally set tests, commonly known as SATS.
 In year 1, pupils take a phonics test.
 In year 2 and Year 6, they are tested in reading, maths and grammar, punctuation and spelling.
 Writing is also assessed, by looking at a range of pupil's written work.
 We report the outcomes of these tests to parents.

-SATS tests are changing significantly in 2016, to align with the fact that levels are no longer being used.
-Children will get a score for their test.
-There will be a national standard score of 100.
+There is a national standard score of 100.
 Children achieving this will be judged to have mastered the curriculum and be fully ready for the next stage of their education.
-To watch a DfE video about these tests, click here.

-The school will have regard to the SEN Code of Practice when considering each child’s needs.
+Special Needs St John's uses the SEN Code of Practice when considering each child’s needs.
 Parents are informed, consulted and involved at all times.
-Children for whom there is a concern are supported initially by the Class Teacher who will provide differentiated work and monitor progress.
-If there is no evidence of progress the class teacher will discuss the matter with the SEN Co-ordinator and if necessary the child will have an Individual Education Plan.
+Children for whom there is a concern are supported initially by the Class Teacher.
+Differentiated work will be provided and their progress will be carefully monitored.
+If progress is limited the class teacher will discuss the matter with the SEN Co-ordinator and if necessary a one plan will be formulated for the child.
 Wherever possible children will receive extra help from the school support staff.
 If needs persist permission may be sought to involve other professionals eg. School Nurse, Speech and Language Therapist and Educational Psychologist.